reed-mcdaniel-716/reed-mcdaniel-716/README.md

 ---

 # About Me
-I am a software engineer and NASM certified personal trainer working to combine my passions for health and tech
+I am a software engineer working to combine my passions for health and tech
 <!-- Focusing on building more inclusive communities around fitness, nutrition, and wellness -->
 - 🔭 I’m currently working on: creating my first design system in Figma
 - 🌱 I’m currently learning: full-stack development through Codecademy